-The mind literally slows down, as measured by brainwave changes (If you’re interested, during a typical Nidra practise you shift from Beta /wakefulness to Alpha /Deep Relaxation and sometimes verge on Theta waves / Dreamlike.
-With regular practise the yogi might glimpse pure consciousness, evident by Delta waves only usually seen during (unconscious) non-REM sleep.
+The mind literally slows down, as measured by brainwave changes (If you’re interested, during a typical nidra practise you shift from Beta /wakefulness to Alpha /Deep Relaxation and sometimes verge on Theta waves / Dreamlike.
+With regular practise the yogi might glimpse pure consciousness, evident by Delta waves only usually seen during (unconscious) non-REM sleep).

-Some key benefits: Deep rest and rejuvenation | enables self healing | stress reduction | helpful for anxiety & depression | boost energy levels | connection with inner wisdom | creativity | problem solving | emotion regulation | can help with disordered sleep | supports trauma processing | alleviate PTSD symptoms |… and many, many more.
+Some key benefits: Deep rest and rejuvenation | enables self healing | stress reduction | helpful for anxiety & depression | boost energy levels | connection with inner wisdom | spark creativity | problem solving | emotional regulation | can help with disordered sleep | supports trauma processing | alleviate PTSD symptoms |… and many, many more.

 Kritajna Hum / Gratitude – yoganidra for embracing gratitude / kritajna hum (I am grateful)

 Anandamaya kosha / Joy – a heart centred yoganidra, focused on connecting with joy and the bliss body (anandamaya kosha)

 Balancing Ida & Pingala / Energy Balancing – this energy body (pranamaya kosha) nidra focuses on balancing Ida and Pingala nadis (energy channels), through a combination of breath, awareness and visualization.

 Ocean nidra / resting in stillness, our true nature – this ocean nidra is inspired by the beautiful teachings of Swami Veda Bharati of the Himalayan Institute.